Skip to content

 Section titled “Kubernetes Policy Engines: Kyverno vs OPA Gatekeeper”

-Cloud provider policies stop at the cloud API boundary.
-Once a Kubernetes cluster exists, you need an in-cluster policy engine to govern what gets deployed inside it.
+Cloud provider policies forcefully stop at the cloud API boundary.
+Once a functional Kubernetes cluster exists, you absolutely must deploy an in-cluster policy engine to govern the workloads and objects being deployed inside the cluster.

-Kyverno uses Kubernetes-native YAML to define policies.
-If you can write a Kubernetes manifest, you can write a Kyverno policy.
-This is its primary advantage: the learning curve is minimal for teams already fluent in YAML.
+Kyverno is a policy engine designed specifically for Kubernetes.
+It uses Kubernetes-native YAML to define comprehensive policies.
+The philosophy is straightforward: if you can write a standard Kubernetes manifest, you already possess the foundational knowledge to write a Kyverno policy.
+This represents its primary operational advantage, as the learning curve is minimal for teams already deeply fluent in YAML logic.

 # Kyverno: Deny containers running as root